Nutritionism

 Nutritionism is a paradigm that assumes that it is the scientifically identified nutrients in foods that determine the value of individual food stuffs in the diet.
 In other words, it is the idea that the nutritional value of a food is the sum of all its individual nutrients, vitamins, and other components.
 Another aspect of the term is the implication that the only point of eating is to promote bodily health.
 The term is largely pejorative, implying that this way of viewing food is simplistic and harmful, and the term is usually used to label others' views.
-The concept's most prominent proponent, and popularizer of the term, journalist and professor of journalism Michael Pollan, argues that a food's nutritional value is "more than the sum of its parts."
+The greatest popularizer of the term, journalist and professor of journalism Michael Pollan, argues that a food's nutritional value is "more than the sum of its parts."

-Originally credited to Gyorgy Scrinis, the notion was popularized by Michael Pollan.
+Originally credited to Gyorgy Scrinis, the notion was popularized by Pollan.
 The key to Pollan's understanding of nutritionism is "the widely shared but unexamined assumption ... that the key to understanding food is indeed the nutrient."
 Since nutrients are invisible, it is now necessary to rely on nutrition experts to make food choices.
 Because science has an incomplete understanding of how food affects the human body, Pollan argues, relying solely on information regarding individual nutrients has led people and policy makers to repeatedly make poor decisions relating to nutrition.